-By tagging posts with one or more keyword, you can organise articles into related content.
+Ghost has a flexible organisational taxonomy called tags, which can be assigned from post settings menu within the Ghost editor.
+By tagging posts with one or more keywords, you can organise articles into related content.

 For example you may tag some content with News and other content with Podcast, which would create two distinct categories of content listed on

-Tags can drag and dropped into a specific order from the post settings menu.
 The first tag in the list is always given the most importance, and some themes will only display the primary tag (the first tag in the list) by default.
+Tags can be re-ordered from the post settings menu.
+In this example, "News" is the primary tag:

 News, Technology, Startup